Polymer/polymer-modulizer/README.md

 This will create a `modulizer_workspace` directory and checkout the repos and their Bower dependencies and convert them all in place.
 You can then run `polymer serve` in the workspace directory and try out the results in Chrome 61 or Safari 10.1 (or Edge and Firefox with the appropriate flags turned on).

+## Conversion Options

+#### `--import-style ["name"|"path"]`

+Setting the import style allows you to set whether dependency imports are specifiered by npm package name, or relative file path.
+Importing specifiers that use package names are easier for third-party packages to work with, but unlike paths they currently can not run natively on the web.
+Defaults to "path".

+#### `--add-import-path`

+If included, the static `importPath` property will be added to converted Polymer elements.
+See [the `importPath` documentation](https://www.polymer-project.org/2.0/docs/devguide/dom-template) for more information.

 ## Conversion Guidelines

 polymer-modulizer works best on well-structured projects, where each HTML file is conceptually a single module already, and references to objects other files, even though via globals, are kept to simple, declarative forms.